ZakirG/generative-daw/README.md

 A tab will automatically open in your default web browser at localhost:4200.

 #### Current features:
-- Generate & play back random melodies or chord progressions in a scale of your choice
+- Generate & play back randomized melodies or chord progressions in a scale of your choice
-- Create/delete tracks and edit notes in a resizable piano roll pane
 - Modify project tempo, scale, & tonic
+- Add tracks and edit notes in a resizable piano roll window
+- Export application state to a MIDI file

 #### Overview of technologies used:
 - The client-side audio-manipulation application is an Angular app that uses the WebAudio API